 NuvaRing users have experienced serious side effects including blood clots in the legs and the lungs, which can be fatal.
 Users affected have claimed that the manufacturer of NuvaRing did not adequately test the product prior to sales and also did not provide proper warning regarding the risks of blood clots.

 The above are only a few of the many potentially defective medical devices that are being sold and used today.
-Companies should be held to the highest standard of care when producing medical devices and should be held liable for any injuries they cause due to defective products or failure to warn users of the potentially serious side effects of their products.
-The experienced lawyers at the Dolman Law Group have the resources necessary to hold companies accountable, so please call today at 727-308-3472 for a free consultation.
+Companies should be held to the highest standard of care when producing medical devices and doctors guitly of medical malpractice as well should be held liable for any injuries they cause due to defective products or failure to warn users of the potentially serious side effects of their products.
+The experienced lawyers at the Sibley Dolman Gipe Accident Injury Lawyers, PA have the resources necessary to hold companies accountable, so please call today at (833) 606-DRUG for a free consultation.

 St. Petersburg, FL 33712